creatoro/simplestats/README.md

-			'unique' => 1800, // 1800 seconds is the cookie expiration time for a unique user 'view' => 0, // 0 seconds is the expiration time for a per-view user 'main_table' => 'stats', // the main table for stats 'history_table' => 'stats_history', // the table for storing historical stats
+			'unique' => 1800, // 1800 seconds is the cookie expiration time for a unique user 'view' => 0, // 0 seconds is the expiration time for a per-view user 'main_table' => 'stats', // the main table for stats 'history_table' => 'stats_history', // the table for storing historical stats, set it to FALSE if not needed )
-	)

 The `unique` and `view` settings are just names and they could be anything, for example `mytype`.
 These are used to set the expiration time in seconds for the cookie.
 Any name that is not `main_table` or `history_table` can be used for types.

+If `history_table` is set to `FALSE` no historical stat are going to be saved, therefore you don't need a history table.

 By setting up multiple configurations you can save different stats to different tables which could be very important in certain cases.